backdrop-contrib/samlauth/README.md

 Consider that linking existing Drupal users can constitute a security risk if users are able to change the values of any attributes used for matching at the IdP side; in this case, they can influence which user they are linked to.
+(This is a similar risk as discussed earlier for the "Unique ID" value.)
 Use the various 'linking' configuration settings only if you know this is not a concern.